SLQuevedo/leaflet-challenge/README.md

 <img width="960" alt="EQ map dark" src="https://user-images.githubusercontent.com/106630697/194370000-6595f18e-89c3-4d18-9bd2-c36f5ca8a7bb.png">

 You can also zoom in and back out to get a closer look at where the earthquake occurred.
 You can also click the the earthquake markers to see the time, location, and magnitude of each earthquake.
-The key for each marker corresponds to the depth where it occurred, the legend can be found in the bottom left of the website.
+The key for each marker corresponds to the depth (in meters) where it occurred, the legend can be found in the bottom left of the website.

 <img width="960" alt="EQ map on click" src="https://user-images.githubusercontent.com/106630697/194372322-c9090946-31fe-42b7-aeef-98634efdabd6.png">